iTheRakeshP/TestCaptive/README.md

 ## Usage

-### Step 1: Open VS Code Extension
+### Step 1: Record Session (Chrome)
-1. Open VS Code
-2. Open the TestCaptive panel from the Activity Bar
+1. Open the TestCaptive Chrome Extension popup.
-3. Use the Setup panel to configure your recording session

-### Step 2: Start Recording
-1. In VS Code Setup panel:
-   - Enter the application URL you want to test
-   - Select the test framework (Selenium/Playwright/Cypress)
-   - Set user role (optional)
-   - Click "Start Recording"

-2. The Chrome extension popup will show connection status
+2. Click **Start Recording**.
-3. Navigate to your application and perform the actions you want to record
+3. Navigate to your application and perform the actions you want to record.
+4. Click **Stop Recording**.
+5. The extension will automatically download a `.json` session file (e.g., `testcaptive-session_12345.json`).

-### Step 3: Review and Generate Tests
+### Step 2: Generate Code (VS Code)
-1. Stop recording when finished
-2. **Export Session**: In the Chrome Extension, click "Export JSON" to save your session.
-3. **Import Session**: In VS Code, use the "Import Session" button to load the JSON file.
-4. Review captured events and modify test data as needed
+1. Open VS Code and launch the **TestCaptive** extension.
+2. Drag and drop the downloaded `.json` file into the **Import Recording** zone in the left panel.
+3. The events will be loaded into the view.
+4. Select your desired framework (Selenium, Playwright, Cypress).
-5. Generate test code for your chosen framework
+5. The test code will be automatically generated in the right panel.
-6. Export the generated test file
+6. Click **Copy** or **Export** to save the code.

 ## 🚀 **Quick Start Guide**